Where to Eat in Downtown Tampa: 3 Cool Places for Adults

 Need something to do after Sparkman Wharf if you hit up these three places in reverse?
 Or have extra time, of course!
 Take a Tampa History Cruise that leaves from PWT3 History Center/Amalie Arena dock, steps from the Sparkman Wharf parking lot.

 You’ll learn about the harbors in relation to the city and more about the city of Tampa and its history.
 And it’s only about $30 per person!
-They have multiple departures times so you can fit the approximately one and a half hour tour into your schedule.
+They have multiple departure times so you can fit the approximately one-and-a-half-hour tour into your schedule.